Tuesday, July 30, 2024

 I hope I am remembered for these:

-The '*' in the first expression is function composition.
-It is inhibition in the second.
+The 'dot' in the first expression is function composition.
+The '*' in the second is inbalance.

 The first says that 'e ^' estimates a classifier 'e' by measuring (mu), picking a best model with those measurements (phi) and classifying that.
-In other words, things are classified by how the nearest ideal example is classified.
+In other words, things are classified by how the nearest ideal example is classified - stratified by measurement values.
+I.E. recognition is a lifting.

 The second says that conflict is resolved.